GPBotforPumpFun/PumpFunBot/README.md

 ## How It Works

 1. **Continuous Monitoring:** PumpFunBot scans Pump.fun around the clock for new token opportunities.
-2. **Signal Generation:** When a token meets our stringent criteria, an actionable alert is sent straight to your Telegram.
+2. **Signal Generation:** When a token meets our stringent criteria, an actionable alert is sent straight to our private GP-BOT Telegram.
 3. **Comprehensive Data:** Each alert includes critical metrics to help you evaluate the token's potential.
-4. **Community Engagement:** Collaborate and discuss with fellow traders in our exclusive private group.
+4. **Community Engagement:** Collaborate and discuss with fellow traders in our exclusive private GP-BOT group.

 ## Get Started